bocchino/AppleCore/README.txt

 1. INTRODUCTION AND RATIONALE

-The goal of AppleCore is to provide a "low-level high-level" language for writing programs on the Apple II series of computers.
+The goal of AppleCore is to provide a "low-level high-level" language for writing programs that run on the Apple II series of computers.
 A cross- compiler that runs on UNIX systems is currently available.
 For more information on the design and goals of AppleCore, see Spec/AppleCore-Spec-v1.0.pdf.

 2. LICENSE